davidrg/ckwin/doc/optional-dependencies.md

 cd ..\..\
 ```

+If you want OpenSSL to work on versions of windows older than Vista, add the
+`-D"_WIN32_WINNT=0x502"` parameter to the Configure step.

 ### 3. Building libssh

 For libssh you need to the following specifying the correct OPENSSL_ROOT_DIR and ZLIB_ROOT: